lexandro/dockery/README.md

 0.2.5
 - Add: containerdetails/volumes-from (get volume from other containers)
+- Add: privilege containers should show warning color in details or maybe in the lists too
+- Add: display privileged container on container details page
+- Add: mark privileged containers on container list page
+- Add: Show environment variables on container details page

 0.2.6
 - Add: containers: command popover to show the whole command